Fate-Grand-Automata/FGA/README.md

 Debugging really is a pain due to FGO not allowing `Developer Mode` to be `ON` during execution.
 Though, I welcome contributions if you could figure out the cause of the problem.

+Scaling will generally be an issue.
+I've only tested this on my 1280x720p phone, which is exactly the image size used by the script and it works great for me.
+But, I'm not sure if the way I did it would work fine for other resolutions.
+Also, phones with **notches** would generally not work with my implementation right now.

 ## How to Use?
 1. Download from [GitHub Releases](https://github.com/MathewSachin/FateGrandAutomata/releases/).
 I can't put this app on `Play Store` due to some restrictive features this app uses.
    The APK available there might not always be the latest one.
 This README is written according to the latest commit of the code.